 1. Use margin sensibly

 It’s usually a good idea to be prudent when sizing CFD positions, instead of using up all the free equity in your account as margin.
-As we’ve already covered, you could quickly find yourself on a margin call otherwise.
+As we’ve already covered, you could quickly find yourself close to a liquidation otherwise.

 Many traders limit themselves to only risking 1% or 2% of their total funds on an individual opportunity.
 That way, you can sustain multiple losses without running the risk of a margin call.

-When placing a stop-loss order, it is important to note that the price at which your position is closed could be different from where you placed your stop, if the market gaps.
-Gaps occur when there is significant market volatility and prices change rapidly, meaning that closing prices can differ from the trigger prices that have been set.
+When placing a stop order, it is important to note that the price at which your position is closed could be different from where you placed your order, if the market gaps.
+Gaps can occur when there is significant market volatility and prices change rapidly, or when markets reopen after being closed (such as after the weekend) meaning that closing prices can differ from the trigger prices that have been set.

 3. Use CFDs to hedge